xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/create-test-suite/retry-fail-immediately-usage-example.png" width=80%>

-   In the **Result** tab, collapsing the Test Case 1 result, you can see its status is Failed with 1 is the main run and 3 rerun times are numbered 2,3,4 which meet the configred rerun times.
-At this point, Katalon logs the result of the first Test Case as Failed and continue execute the rest Test Cases until the Test Suite finishes executing.
+   In the **Result** tab, collapsing the Test Case 1 result, you can see its status is Failed with 1 is the main run and 3 rerun times are numbered 2,3,4 which meet the configured rerun times.
+At this point, Katalon logs the final result of the first Test Case as Failed and continue execute the rest Test Cases until the Test Suite finishes executing.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/create-test-suite/retry-fail-immediately-usage-example-result.png" width=80%>